 Our cultural and educational classes include art, craft, language, and tour & travel opportunities offer something for just about everyone.
 Enjoy our many social events including Friday Night Dances twice a month, along with quarterly Signature Dance Concerts with live music.
 Many events are open to the public.

 Wheels is a free community transportation program.
-Wheels transportation is now available in the Five Points and Northeast areas for the elderly and disabled.
+Wheels transportation is now available in the downtown area for the elderly and disabled.
 Learn more here.

 In April of 2013 we were renamed the Lourie Center , in honor of late South Carolina State Senator Isadore Lourie.